technomancy/bussard/spoilers/characters.md

   Works with Aperture to piggy-back data transmission on top of each portal open cycle.

-* Post-Terran Mining Company (Tana)
+* Consolidated Mineral Exploitation Company (Tana)
-  The primary driver behind the colonization of Tana.
-Government of Tana is arguably a front for PTMC.
+  The primary driver behind the colonization of Tana and the largest chunk of its economy.

 * Orolo Research (Sol)
   Responsible for early sublight drives, recently assisting Luminous